lm3nitro/Projects/New/Scapy/Sending  Range of Strings.md

 ![Pasted image 20241006141946](https://github.com/user-attachments/assets/e5fc8065-6463-4105-a3aa-9b5de7cac09a)

-Once the sxcript was executed, I was able to see the 10 packets that were sent including the incremental payload that each one contained:
+Once the script was executed, I was able to see the 10 packets that were sent including the incremental payload that each one contained:

 ![Pasted image 20241006141859](https://github.com/user-attachments/assets/8dc7bd99-fb98-4e9d-a1a6-469d80e4be38)